MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/rnifsend.md

 manager: "anneta"
 ---
 # RNIFSend
-This sample provides a working [!INCLUDE[btsCoName](../../includes/btsconame-md.md)]® [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] RNIFSend.aspx file that prepares a message for RNIF processing, and sends the message to the RNIFReceive.aspx page at the responder.
+This sample provides a working Microsoft® [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] RNIFSend.aspx file that prepares a message for RNIF processing, and sends the message to the RNIFReceive.aspx page at the responder.
 You can customize the ASPX page to do the following:

 - Add or remove performance counters